electron/electronjs.org-old/_posts/2017-02-20-electron-internals-building-chromium-as-a-library.md

 ## Filtering exported symbols

-On Windows there is a limitation of how many symbols one shared library can export, as the codebase of Chromium grew, the number of symbols exported in libchromiumcontent soon exceeded the limitation.
+On Windows there is a limitation of how many symbols one shared library can export.
+As the codebase of Chromium grew, the number of symbols exported in libchromiumcontent soon exceeded the limitation.

-The solution was filter out unneeded symbols when generating the DLL file, it worked by [providing a `.def` file to the linker][libcc-def], and then using a script to [judge whether symbols under a namespace should be exported][libcc-filter].
+The solution was to filter out unneeded symbols when generating the DLL file.
+It worked by [providing a `.def` file to the linker][libcc-def], and then using a script to [judge whether symbols under a namespace should be exported][libcc-filter].

-By taking this approach, though Chromium kept adding new exported symbols, libchromiumcontent could still generating shared library files by stripping more symbols.
+By taking this approach, though Chromium kept adding new exported symbols, libchromiumcontent could still generate shared library files by stripping more symbols.

 ## Component build